g-dx/system-design/README.md

   * **Annotation Processors & Incremental Builds** ([1](https://github.com/gradle/gradle/issues/1320), [2](https://github.com/gradle/gradle/issues/5277)) - details the API support that Gradle provides for annotation processing & libraries which have adopted this.
   * [Large Multi-Project](https://github.com/gradle/performance-comparisons/tree/master/large-multiproject) - taken from the benchmarking code in the article above.
   * [Build Cache](https://docs.gradle.org/current/userguide/build_cache.html) - describes the build cache architecture (local & remote) & how to configure & debug tasks.
+  * [Making Your Gradle Tasks Incremental](https://medium.com/@vanniktech/making-your-gradle-tasks-incremental-7f26e4ef09c3) - describes how to configure Gradle tasks such that they participate in incremental build calculations so that they do not run when there is no work to do.

 ##### Maven